ArnoldVanN/james-webb-news/README.md

 Upon running `npm install`, npm also runs a few other scripts if available.
 In my case it will run the `prepare` script which contains `husky install`.
 This will enable Git Hooks and makes use of the pre-commit hook to run the Prettier code formatter.
 ### CI/CD
 Currently this project is hosted on GitHub Pages.
 Every time main recieves a push the GitHub Action will be triggered which builds the project, configures the Page and deploys it.
+### Bun
+I decided to try out the newly released Bun runtime on this project.
+Unfortunately Bun is in my opinion not yet mature and compatible enough to migrate the entire project to Bun.
+But the back end has been successfully migrated to bun and with good results.
+Bun's hot reloading and starting the server in general is much faster than Node's.
+As well as installing packages.
+Currently the main branch uses Bun for the backend, so if you want to run this project using Node you'll have to change the start script in `package.json` to use `npm` instead.